vedph/gve-doc/model/rendition.md

 </g>
 ```

->Note: to avoid issues in visualizing this page, we replace placeholder "whiskers" (which are 2 opening braces and 2 closing braces) with square brackets.
+> ⚠️ Note: to avoid issues in visualizing this page, we replace placeholder "whiskers" (which are 2 opening braces and 2 closing braces) with square brackets.
 In real code you must use braces!

 This is a very simple hint: it just contains a line starting from the bottom-right corner of the reference rectangle, and running up to its top-right corner.
 Its stroke width is 2, and its stroke color is defined by a placeholder variable, named `r_fore-color`.
 This means that at runtime the renderer will look for a feature with this name in the operation, and use it to get the line's color.
 This is very convenient, because it allows us to contextually change the color of a hint: you just add another feature with the color, and the hint (here the line) will use it.

-Also, note a couple of interesting properties:
+Also, note some interesting properties:

 - the position is `o` = origin.
 This way the rectangle including the line will be positioned exactly on top of the rectangle including the reference text.
 - the horizontal scale is set to 110% (`1.1`) because we want the line to stretch a bit beyond both edges of the text.